Stjaertfena/lab-1-branching/README.md

 ![road](./docs/main.jpeg)
 Photo by [Joey Kyber](https://unsplash.com/@jtkyber1?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/traffic?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

-Understanding how **_commits_** and **_branches_** interplay is crucial for any working with Git.
+Understanding how **_commits_** and **_branches_** interplay is crucial for any one working with Git.
 In this assignment you'll practice jumping between branches and joining histories together using both `merge` and `rebase`.
 By completing this assignment you'll also get to practice conflict resolution – another common theme for anyone working on shared code bases.

 ## Purpose & Goal
 - Practice setting up repo and inviting collaborator